Skip to content

 INFO Purged runs to enforce storage.max_size deleted=N

-• During every run, every ~10 MB of log writes.
-If free space drops below the threshold, the run’s log writer stops accepting new lines and the daemon raises a log.disk_pressure notification (severity warn) so the operator discovers the silenced output.
-What happens to the process depends on the task’s log_on_full: - drop_new / drop_old: a system line "Log output stopped: disk space critically low" is recorded; the process keeps running. - kill_task: the run is cancelled (end_reason = "stopped") with a system line "Process killed: disk space critically low ... log_on_full=\"kill_task\"".
-The operator chose loud failure over disk safety; we honour that.
+• Periodically during every run.
+After roughly every 10 MB of output, the log writer re-checks free space.
+If it has dipped below the threshold, the log writer stops accepting new lines and the daemon raises a log.disk_pressure notification (severity warn) so you find out about the output you’re no longer seeing.
+What happens to the process itself comes down to the task’s log_on_full: - drop_new / drop_old: a system line "Log output stopped: disk space critically low" goes into the log and the process keeps running. - kill_task: the run is cancelled (end_reason = "stopped") with a system line "Process killed: disk space critically low …; log_on_full=\"kill_task\"".
+You asked for loud failure over disk safety, and RunWisp honours that.

 The two layers are independent: